 First things first.
 If you find yourself thinking about premarket stock trading or after-hours trading at night, think about trading at night.
 Many of your favorite markets are open and available in the overnight hours—and virtually around the clock.

 Futures.
 Approved accounts can access the futures market 23.5 hours a day, six days a week.
 (Futures open at 5 p.m.
 CT on Sunday and close for the week at 4 p.m.
 CT Friday.)
-These derivative contracts allow you to hedge or speculate on stock indices such as the S&P 500 (/ES) and Nasdaq-100 (/NQ); commodities like crude oil, gold, and agricultural products; and interest rates, foreign currencies, and more.
-Note that futures involve substantial risk, are not suitable for all investors and require margin, which can magnify losses as well as gains.
+These derivative contracts allow you to hedge or speculate on stock indexes like the S&P 500 (/ES) and Nasdaq-100® (/NQ); commodities like crude oil, gold, and agricultural products; and interest rates, foreign currencies, and more.
+Note that futures involve substantial risk, are not suitable for all investors, and require margin, which can magnify losses as well as gains.
 Learn more about futures to see if they’re in your future.
+Futures trading services are provided by Charles Schwab Futures and Forex LLC.

 Learn more about extended-hours trading.